Azure/CanadaPubSecALZ/docs/onboarding/azure-devops-pipelines.md

 ### Step 5.3:  Configure Azure DevOps Pipeline

-1. Pipeline definition for Central Logging.
+1. Pipeline definition for Logging.

     *Note: Pipelines are stored as YAML definitions in Git and imported into Azure DevOps Pipelines.
 This approach allows for portability and change tracking.*